The Hive Youth Services Center

 The Hive Features

-- 6 Station Kellogg Family Foundation Cyber Cafe with Adobe Photoshop
+Kellogg Family Foundation Cyber Cafe with computers and internet

 Kellogg Family Foundation Cyber Cafe

-At The Hive, we do know with every positive benefit of technology comes a negative one.
-Part of our mission at here is to provide a Healthy environment and this goes without saying for Cyber Café as well, our computers our monitored and protected by Bulldog IT, allowing the youth to be themselves and use the resources at hand in a safe way.
+At The Hive, we know with every positive benefit of technology comes a negative one.
+Part of our mission here is to provide a healthy environment and this goes without saying for our Cyber Café as well.
+Our computers are monitored and protected by Bulldog IT, allowing the youth to be themselves and use the resources at hand in a safe way.

 The Kellogg Family Foundation is a true community partner with The Hive and the “Kellogg Family Foundation Cyber Café” is just the first upgrade from the Foundation.
 Stay tuned for updates in the next couple months!